Duke Blue Devils football: Mike Elko era (2022–2023)

 On December 10, 2021, former Texas A&M Aggies defensive coordinator Mike Elko was hired as the Blue Devils 23rd head football coach.

 Under Elko, the Blue Devils amassed 16 wins in two years, including a stunning upset over ninth-ranked Clemson to begin the 2023 season.
 Clemson was the highest-ranked opponent the Blue Devils had defeated in over three decades.
 Elko also led Duke to a win in the 2022 Military Bowl.

 Elko returned to Texas A&M as their head coach in November 2023.
 After his departure, Trooper Taylor served as the head coach of the Blue Devils in their 2023 Birmingham Bowl victory, before following Elko to Texas A&M to serve as running backs coach.

 Manny Diaz era (2024–present)

 On December 8, 2023, former Penn State defensive coordinator Manny Diaz became the 24th head coach of Duke football.
-Buoyed by a strong recruiting class and the transfer of former Texas quarterback Maalik Murphy, the Blue Devils finished Diaz's first season 9-4, including an appearance in the Gator Bowl and a sweep of in-state rivals North Carolina, NC State, and Wake Forest.
+Buoyed by a strong recruiting class and the transfer of former Texas quarterback Maalik Murphy, the Blue Devils finished Diaz's first season 9–4, including an appearance in the Gator Bowl and a sweep of in-state rivals North Carolina, NC State, and Wake Forest.

+In 2025, Manny Diaz led the Blue Devils to the ACC Championship Game, their second in program history.
+Duke defeated Virginia in overtime by a score of 27–20, securing the school's first ACC title since 1989 and their first outright ACC title since 1962.
+The 2025 squad followed up their ACC championship with a win in the Sun Bowl over Arizona State, giving the Blue Devils arguably their most prestigious bowl victory since the 1961 Cotton Bowl.